TalariaSoftware/ncmanager-help/committees/post-on-the-web.md

 BONC policy[^bonc2014011] requires
 that all committee agendas
 are posted
-on the NC website
+on the NC website,
 or a page made available
-at EmpowerLA
+at EmpowerLA,
 and that the postings are
 "Brown Act time compliant,"
 meaning 72 hours in advance